Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Tangent Spaces and Lie Algebras of Quantum Feature Maps

-Now that a there is a closed form for a tangent vector, we need to establish a tangent vector space.
-Observe that since the operators applied in the Lie bracket in Equation \eqref{eq:derivative-exact} is a sum of skew-Hermitian matrices with the commutator recursively applied.
-Thus, since the roots of skew-Hermitian Lie algebra are finite (when the Hilbert space is finite dimensional), we may condense the infinite sum of matrices into a finite sum of matrices, with each matrix a root of the Lie algebra $\mathfrak{su}(2^N)$.
-Of course, the coefficients of these matrices will be well-defined and convergent infinite sums.
+From this closed form of a tangent vector and Assumption \ref{ass:general-map}, we are able to establish a tangent vector space.
+Before we discuss this vector space, observe that the operators applied in the Lie bracket in Equation \eqref{eq:derivative-exact} is a sum of skew-Hermitian matrices with the bracket recursively applied.
+Here, recall that for the roots of $\mathfrak{su}(2^N)$, say $\{ E_i \}$, for every $i \neq j$ there exists a $k$ such that $[E_i,E_j]=c^{k}_{ij}E_k$, for some $c^{k}_{ij} \in \mathbb{R}$.
+Then for the set of roots $\{E_{i'}\}$ that is the generator for the encoding scheme in Equation \eqref{eq:faeture-map}, if this set is not closed under the Lie bracket then the dimension of the tangent space would increase from repeated applications of the commutator.
+Thus, since the roots of skew-Hermitian Lie algebra are finite---that is when the Hilbert space is finite dimensional---we may condense the infinite sum of matrices into a finite sum of matrices, with each matrix a root in the Lie algebra $\mathfrak{su}(2^N)$.
+Of course, the coefficients of these matrices are convergent well-defined infinite sums.